grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 	}
 }
 {% endhighlight %}

-Let's stop for a second and think, how beginner java programmer would implement it?
+Let's stop for a second and think, how beginner java programmer would implement it?<br/>
-He would probably think, that Product can compute discount for himself.
+He would probably think, that Product can compute discount for himself.<br/>
-It would look like something like that:
+It would look like something like that:<br/>

 {% highlight java %}
 public class Product {